ApolloNet/amazing-mazes/README.md

 # Special objects

-- `torch`: lights on the nearby cells.
+- `torch`: lights on the cells nearby the current one.

 # Add a new maze to the game